rushighate30/Async_fifo_design_and_verification/README.md

 <h1>
-  <title>Design and Verification of Async FIFO Design with CDC </title>
+  Design and Verification of Async FIFO Design with CDC.
 </h1>